brooklynrail/brooklynrail-platform/content/people/michael-brenson.md

   faculty in Bard College’s Milton Avery Graduate School of the Arts and a Visiting Senior Critic in the University of Pennsylvania’s School of Design’s Department of Fine Arts.
-His biography of David Smith, _David Smith: The Art and Life of a Transformational Sculptor_, will be published by Farrar, Straus and Giroux in October 2022.
+His biography of David Smith, _David Smith: The Art and Life of a Transformational Sculptor_, was published by Farrar, Straus and Giroux in October 2022.
 He is the artistic director of the Jonathan and Barbara Silver Foundation."
 portraits:
   - media: 2021/08/michael-brenson